Ryan Grigson: Professional

-Grigson was drafted by the Cincinnati Bengals in the sixth round (175th overall) of the 1995 NFL Draft.
+Grigson was drafted by the Cincinnati Bengals in the sixth round (175th overall) of the 1995 NFL draft.
 He was signed to a contract by the Bengals on June 10, 1995, but was waived during final cuts on August 28.
 He was signed by the Detroit Lions shortly thereafter and spent the 1995 season with the team.
 He was released by the Lions on August 14, 1996.
 He played for the Toronto Argonauts of the Canadian Football League in 1997 before he suffered a career-ending back injury and was forced to retire.

 Executive and coaching career

-Early career
+Saskatchewan Roughriders

 Following his retirement from playing, Grigson became a pro scout for the Saskatchewan Roughriders in 1998.
 In the same year, he was an assistant coach for McPherson College's football team.
 In 1999, he was a player personnel coordinator and assistant coach for the Buffalo Destroyers of the Arena Football League.

-National Football League
+St. Louis Rams

 Grigson was hired by the St. Louis Rams as a national scout in 1999.
 He was part of the Rams' Super Bowl XXXIV championship team in 1999 and the Rams' NFC Championship/Super Bowl XXXVI team in 2001 as an area scout.

+Philadelphia Eagles

 On May 15, 2004, Grigson was hired by the Philadelphia Eagles as a western regional scout.
 He was a part of the Eagles' NFC Championship/Super Bowl XXXIX team in 2004.
 On June 8, 2006, he was promoted to director of college scouting, and on February 3, 2010, he was promoted to director of player personnel.

 Indianapolis Colts

+Grigson was hired by the Indianapolis Colts as their general manager on January 11, 2012.
+Team owner Jim Irsay said at the time, "I picked Ryan because I felt that he had a vision, that he had an intelligence, that he had a depth of perception and awareness and that he was capable of taking it up to the next level."
+Grigson inherited a 2–14 team under head coach Jim Caldwell.
+Shortly after assuming his new role, Grigson fired Caldwell and, two weeks later, hired Chuck Pagano as the team's new head coach.